The Enigmatic Origins of Donn Beach and Don the Beachcomber

 The Battle of the Mai Tai

 One of the most famous rivalries in the history of mixology was the dispute over the invention of the Mai Tai cocktail.
-Both Donn Beach and Trader Vic claimed to have created this beloved Tiki drink.
-The rivalry between the two establishments and their respective owners added to the intrigue and mystique of the Tiki culture.
+Both Donn Beach and Trader Vic claimed to have created this beloved tiki drink.
+The rivalry between the two establishments and their respective owners added to the intrigue and mystique of the tiki culture.

 Legacy and Enduring Appeal